NeonLabs-ai/ShudhBot/README.md

 # ShudhBot
-An autonomous UV robot to disinfect and maintain cleanrooms facilities of class 100,1000 and 10000.
+An autonomous UV System to disinfect and maintain cleanrooms facilities of class 100,1000 and 10000.